Dallas Liability Insurance Injury Lawyer

 (2) pay, on behalf of the named insured or another person who, as insured, uses a covered motor vehicle with the express or implied permission of the named insured, amounts the insured becomes obligated to pay as damages arising out of the ownership, maintenance, or use of the motor vehicle in the United States or Canada, subject to the amounts, excluding interest and costs, and exclusions of Section 601.072.

-Make sure you are carrying adequate liability limits.
-The minimum amount required by law is not adequate. $30,000 coverage for an injury is not enough to cover even a small but serious injury claim (such as a broken bone, or a case where someone might need minor surgery).
-Your assets and credit are at risk if you have a judgment against you in excess of your coverage amount.
-Get more than minimum limits, in order to obtain real coverage to protect yourself.
+Make certain that you have adequate liability limits.
+The bare minimum required by law is insufficient. $30,000 in injury coverage is insufficient to cover even a minor but serious injury claim (such as a broken bone, or a case where someone might need minor surgery).
+If you have a judgment against you that exceeds your coverage amount, your assets and credit are at risk.
+Get more than the bare minimums if you want to protect yourself properly.

-Other types of insurance can also affect your personal injury claim.
-Health insurance, workers compensations insurance, Medicare and Medicaid can all affect your claim and the amount you are able to recover.
-Often these insurances claim a lien or subrogation interest in your injury claim you have against any auto insurance proceeds.
-Some of these claims are legitimate, others are not.
-Personal injury auto insurance coverage can be confusing.
-It can fully compensate you, or if done incorrectly, you can end up short the amount of money that you should receive for your automobile injury claim.
+Other types of insurance may also have an impact on your personal injury claim.
+Health insurance, workers’ compensation insurance, Medicare, and Medicaid can all have an impact on your claim and the amount you can recover.
+These insurance companies frequently assert a lien or subrogation interest in your injury claim against any auto insurance proceeds.
+Some of these claims are true, while others are not.
+Auto insurance coverage for personal injury can be perplexing.
+It can fully compensate you, or it can leave you short of the amount of money you should receive for your automobile injury claim if done incorrectly.

-If you have been involved in an automobile accident where you or someone you know has been injured, contact a Dallas injury lawyer today to discuss your case.
+If you have been involved in an automobile accident where you or someone you know has been injured, contact a personal injury lawyer in Dallas today to discuss your case.
 Make sure you are using your insurance coverage correctly in order to ensure you don’t end up owing bills that insurance should cover.
-Contact the Law Office of Doug Goyen at (972) 599 4100 to talk to our Dallas auto accident injury lawyer.
+Contact the Law Office of Doug Goyen at (972) 599 4100 to talk to our Insurance Injury Lawyer in Dallas.

 By Doug Goyen, firstname.lastname@example.org